joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 ### Processes

-Proactive Cost Management activities to be performed and defined as part of BAU/Cloud Operations on a continuous basis.
+Proactive Cost Management activities to be performed and defined as part of BAU/Cloud Operations continuously.

 * Monitor and forecast
 * Cost controls – Forecast and tune